Argentum (ARG) Price Down 32.8% This Week

 Argentum Profile

 Multiple Algorithms hashing algorithm.
-It was first traded on June 11th, 2011.
+It launched on June 11th, 2011.
 Argentum’s total supply is 12,441,604 coins.
 The Reddit community for Argentum is /r/argentumproject and the currency’s Github account can be viewed here.
-Argentum’s official message board is cryptocointalk.com/topic/50052-argentum-arg.
 Argentum’s official Twitter account is @Argentum_ARG.
-The official website for Argentum is www.argentum.io.
+Argentum’s official website is www.argentum.io.
+The official message board for Argentum is cryptocointalk.com/topic/50052-argentum-arg.

-Argentum can be purchased on these cryptocurrency exchanges: Cryptopia and CoinExchange.
+Argentum can be bought or sold on the following cryptocurrency exchanges: Cryptopia and CoinExchange.
 It is usually not presently possible to buy alternative cryptocurrencies such as Argentum directly using US dollars.
-Investors seeking to acquire Argentum should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Argentum using one of the exchanges listed above.
+Investors seeking to acquire Argentum should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Argentum using one of the exchanges listed above.

 Receive News & Updates for Argentum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Argentum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.